 Shortly thereafter, The Little took the bold step of showing a foreign language film.
 While common in larger cities, such films were rarely if ever shown in smaller communities like Rochester.
 The first to be shown at The Little was the German language film "Two Hearts in Waltz Time."
 It was followed by films in Italian, Spanish, Yiddish, Swedish and Russian.

-According to a 20th Anniversary commemorative brochure of The Little, the theatre found its greatest success with musicals.
+According to a 20th Anniversary commemorative brochure of The Little, the theater found its greatest success with musicals.
 The popular "Be Mine Tonight" ran for 19 weeks in 1933, the very heart of the Depression.
-Throughout the 1930s and 1940s, the theatre regularly presented outstanding films, such as "Fantasia," "Pygmalion," "It Happened One Night," "The Seventh Veil," and "The Thin Man."
+Throughout the 1930s and 1940s, the theater regularly presented outstanding films, such as "Fantasia," "Pygmalion," "It Happened One Night," "The Seventh Veil," and "The Thin Man."